Chenlei-Hu/Slide_recon/README.md

 * Four png files showing the bead barcode UMI and covered bead distribution.
 * 'CAPTURE_BEAD_recon_loc.csv' file containing reconstructed coordinates for capture beads.
 * 'SAMPLE_UMAP.png' showing the locations.
 'SAMPLE_UMAP_density.png' showing the density of reconstruction locations.
 'SAMPLE_UMAP_convex.png' showing the shape.

+## Scripts for reproducing figures
+Scripts for reporducing figures are under '/Analysis_Figures'.
+All data is available at the Broad Single Cell Portal: singlecell.broadinstitute.org/single_cell/study/SCP2577.

 ## Notes
 * I usually save the file with the structure: /.../date/.
 I will copy fastq file under /.../date/fastq.
 The output will be in /.../date/sample.